ericksonvo/UFOs/README.md

 ![filter_img (Small) (Phone)](https://user-images.githubusercontent.com/117749494/219172341-f04f6063-64e4-4230-a150-bb9624e2fcec.PNG)

 Once the Filter search has been located users are able to filter their search to what interests them most.
-An image is provided for the next step.
+For example if the user is interested in the state of new york and the shape to be flash.
+The user can input "ny" under Enter State: and "flash under Enter Shape:.
+The image below provides an example.

 ![filter_input (Small)](https://user-images.githubusercontent.com/117749494/219172951-639cb5a1-7e2d-4aad-b2cf-eda407f35a46.PNG)